Weixin-Liang/HERALD/README.md

 [[Code]](https://github.com/amiratag/DataShapley)

 ## Contact
 Thank you for your interest in our work!
-Please contact us at wxliang@stanford.edu, kl3312@columbia.edu for any questions, comments, or suggestions!
+Please contact us at kl3312@columbia.edu, wxliang@stanford.edu for any questions, comments, or suggestions!